OctopusDeploy/docs/docs/octopus-rest-api/index.md

 ## REST API Documentation via Swagger

-As of **Octopus 3.17**, Octopus now includes the default Swagger UI for displaying the API documentation in a nice human readable way.
+Octopus includes the default Swagger UI for displaying the API documentation in a nice human readable way.
 To browse that UI just open your browser and go to `[OctopusServerURL]/swaggerui/`.
 The original Non-Swagger API page is still available and can always be accessed via `[OctopusServerURL]/api/`.

 ![Server API](images/server-api.png "width=500")